 Sherpas and Everest

-One of AHF’s very first partners was Sir Edmund Hillary and his Himalayan Trust.
-For 30 years, we worked together to improve lives in every corner of the Khumbu, giving thousands of children an education, supporting clinics and hospitals, restoring Buddhist monasteries that are the heart of Sherpa culture, and building infrastructure that makes life at high altitude less demanding.
-The late Sir Ed is no longer with us, but our work with Sherpas continues today, giving them a future while preserving and honoring their culture and identity.
+One of AHF’s first partners was The Himalayan Trust, founded by Sir Edmund Hillary.
+For 30 years, we worked together to improve lives in every corner of the Khumbu, giving thousands of children an education, supporting clinics and hospitals, and building infrastructure to improve life in high altitude villages.
+The late Sir Ed is no longer with us, but we are honored to continue this work with the Sherpa community.

 covers a Sherpa's doctor visit at Khunde Hospital